kdiep90/rubystuff/README.md

 # rubystuff
 Relearning Ruby

-Practice sets from Zed Shaw's "Learn Ruby the Hard Way"
+Taking a second stab at learning ruby by doing the practice sets from Zed Shaw's "Learn Ruby the Hard Way".